Margaret Todd (schooner)

 The Margaret Todd in Bar Harbor, Maine.

+Wide shot of the schooner Margaret Todd in the Mt.
+Desert Narrows, Bar Harbor, ME.
+August 2015.

 Margaret Todd is a four-masted schooner sailing out of Bar Harbor, Maine, which was launched in 1998.
 It is operated as a tourist vessel.

 History

 Margaret Todd was designed by her owner, Steven Pagels, and built by Schreiber Boatyard in St. Augustine, Florida.
 She was launched on April 11, 1998, and replaced the Natalie Todd (later named American Pride) as a tourist vessel based in Bar Harbor, Maine.

-While the hull and deck are constructed from steel, the topmasts, gaffs and booms are crafted from Maine spruce.
+While the hull and deck are constructed from steel, the topmasts, gaffs and booms were crafted from Maine spruce.
+In April 2026, all the spars besides the staysail boom were replaced with aluminum.
 Most of the schooner's woodwork was done in Maine.
 The ship's windlass was taken from an oyster schooner.
 The standing rigging was built by Hamilton Seine Loft.